-Using the internal NIC: the SBA is connected to the network via the gateway/SBC Ethernet port and the device's internal switch.
-See below.

-If this option is used, only a single network cable is required (for connecting to the gateway/SBC Ethernet port).

-Using the external NIC: the SBA is connected to the network via the Ethernet port on the OSN server.
-See Section 10.1.2 on page 76.

-If this option is used, two network cables are required; one for connecting to the OSN server Ethernet port and the other for connecting to the gateway/SBC application Ethernet port.
+- Using the internal NIC: the SBA is connected to the network via the gateway/SBC Ethernet port and the device's internal switch.
+See below. - If this option is used, only a single network cable is required (for connecting to the gateway/SBC Ethernet port). - Using the external NIC: the SBA is connected to the network via the Ethernet port on the OSN server.
+See Section 10.1.2 on page 76. - If this option is used, two network cables are required; one for connecting to the OSN server Ethernet port and the other for connecting to the gateway/SBC application Ethernet port.

-- It is highly recommended to use the external NIC option because when the internal NIC option is used and the gateway/SBC is reset via the device's Web server, then the SBA network connection is lost. - The IP address of the OSN server is synonymous with the IP address of the SBA.
+Note: It is highly recommended to use the external NIC option because when the internal NIC option is used and the gateway/SBC is reset via the device's Web server, then the SBA network connection is lost.